National Electrical Code Top Ten Tips: Article 250 -- Grounding

 For example, Section V on Bonding has plenty of good information.

-However, the purpose of this article is to cover fundamentals in a quick
+However, the purpose of this article is to cover some fundamentals in a quick

 and easy-to-read manner.